empriselab/RCareWorld/README.md

 - Switch to the `phy-robo-care` branch: `cd RCareWorld` and then `git checkout phy-robo-care `

 # Install Guide
-If you are proceeding immediately after the "Cloning the Repo" step, navigate back to the RCareWorld directory.
 - Create a conda environment with Python 3.10: `conda create -n rcareworld python=3.10`
 - Install the requirements: `cd pyrcareworld` and then `pip install -r requirements.txt`
 - Install pyrcareworld: `pip install -e .`